pgpartman/pg_partman/doc/pg_partman_howto_native.md

 INSERT INTO public.original_table (col1, col2, col3, col4) VALUES (generate_series(1,100000), 'stuff'||generate_series(1,100000), now(), 'stuff');
 ```

-First the original table should be renamed so the partitioned table can be made with the original table's name.
+First, the original table should be renamed so the partitioned table can be made with the original table's name.
 This makes it so that, when the child tables are created, they have names that are associated with the original table name.
 ```
 ALTER TABLE public.original_table RENAME to old_nonpartitioned_table;
 ```
 We'll use the serial partitioning example from above.
-The initial setup is exactly the same, creating a brand new table that will be the parent and then running create_parent() on it.
+The initial setup is exactly the same, creating a brand new table that will be the parent and then running `create_parent()` on it.
 We'll make the interval slightly larger this time.
 Also, make sure you've applied all the same original properties to this new table that the old table had: privileges, constraints, defaults, indexes, etc. Privileges are especially important to make sure they match so that all users of the table will continue to work after the conversion.

 Note that primary keys/unique indexes cannot be applied to a partitioned parent unless the partition key is part of it.
 In this case that would work, however it's likely not the intention since that would mean only one row per value is allowed and that would mean only 10,000 rows could ever exist in each child table.
 Partitioning is definitely not needed then.
 The next example of online partitioning will show how to handle when you need a primary key for a column that is not part of the partition key.